YextSolutions/hitchhikers-code/Pages/format-footer-module.md

 ![image|690x108](https://aws1.discourse-cdn.com/turtlehead/original/2X/1/1f446b4f825c14ce7551aad3e99e3f411ed75b20.png)

 We'd also recommend ensuring you test across browsers for changes like these - you may want to tweak the mobile behavior further as well.

-Let me know if you have any questions!
-Alyssa